JulianLang/faketastic/docs/getting-started.md

 Attached functions can choose when they want to be executed.
 There are different points in time, when attached functions are run, so there are the following types of attached functions:

 1. **Initializers**: They run before anything was built yet.
 They are useful for architects like `quantity` for example.
-They can restructure results before anything was built yet.
+They can restructure the [build-tree](./topics/build-mechanism.md) before any value was evaluated yet.
 2. **Preprocessors**: They run the moment just before the builder function result gets evaluated.
-This cycle is useful when replacing this exact value as there is no need to evaluated the builder function result, then. `canBe` is such case.
-When `canBe` decides to replace the result of e.g. `range(1, 99)`, then it can do this in advance, so that the range builder function gets never called, thus sparing unnecessary cpu time.
+This cycle is useful when replacing this exact value as there is no need to evaluated the builder function result, then.
 3. **Postprocessors**: They run the moment just after the result of the builder function was evaluated.
 This cycle is useful when the attached function needs to react to the evaluated result.
-An fictive example would be something like `roundNumberToTens`.
-The function would look at the randomly generated number and then round it, so that it is always a multiplicator of 10.
-This way the number:
-   - `42` would become `40`.
-   - `27` would become `30`.
-   - `15` would become `20`.
 4. **Finalizers**: They run after everything was built.
 This cycle is useful for resolving references or reading values from other – already built – properties.

 > **Side Note**